GeoscienceAustralia/dea-knowledge-hub/docs/validation/quarterly-report/2024-q3/index.md

 :::

 The table below lists overall validation results.
-These are based on the standard deviation of the scatter that we find for each band, for each sensor, when taking all the validation results together, up to, and including, this quarter’s results.
+These are based on the standard deviation of the scatter that we find for each band of each sensor.
+This is when taking all the validation results together, up to and including this quarter’s results.
 The band-by-band scatter is representative of the validation performance of each band.
 Rather than providing values for each individual band, we characterise all results by looking at the mean and maximum scatter for each platform.